hemeac/kiwiTechTree/README.md

 ## Stockalike Station Parts Expansion Redux 1.3.6
 Shuffled the tech nodes.
 Added B9PS Upgrades based on the size of the parts (1.25, 2.5, and 3.75).
 If installed, it will move a couple of the stock parts to align with the 2.5 meter parts in SSPXr

+## Stockish Project Orion 1.8.1
+Note in this version, some textures are incorrectly specified and the restock whitelist is missing some required textures.
+If this mod has not been updated from 1.8.1, you can find the solutions within its Github issues page filed by hemeac.
+Shuffled the tech nodes.
+Reduced the cost of the atomic pulse units by 80% to make it a more viable form of transportation.
+Cost balancing of container parts as they were incorrectly specified.
+Standard B9 strucutral upgrades.
+Medusa and Orion engine have a mass reduction upgrade (untested if making them lighter is better as the mass may make them less controllable...)

 ## Universal Storage 2 1.9.1.2
 Shifted nodes; Added Methalox support to fuel tanks if CryoTanksMethalox.